 I stopped again and again because I was only trying to start.
 Trying to start is a play-safe move.
 I was testing the waters, finding out if I were ready.
 And my inner jerk said I was never ready.
 If I were to wait until I am ready, I wouldn’t get things done.

 I hope you learn from my experience.

-For me to write that book that I finished in 14 days meant that I had to sit down and write for six hours.
-I decided that the researching part was over.
+Writing that book that I finished in 14 days meant that I had to sit down and write for six hours.
+I decided that the research part was over.
 All I need is to go all in and help people.

 I am still afraid.
 But I won’t procrastinate.

 Before you are ready.